MicrosoftDocs/sdk-api/sdk-api-src/content/mmeapi/nf-mmeapi-midioutgetdevcapsw.md

 ### -param pmoc

-TBD
+Pointer to a <a href="https://msdn.microsoft.com/395d5fc2-cf34-48f0-a0b0-185247309e2c">MIDIOUTCAPS</a> structure.
+This structure is filled with information about the capabilities of the device.

 ### -param cbmoc

-TBD

-#### - cbMidiOutCaps

 Size, in bytes, of the <a href="https://msdn.microsoft.com/395d5fc2-cf34-48f0-a0b0-185247309e2c">MIDIOUTCAPS</a> structure.
 Only <i>cbMidiOutCaps</i> bytes (or less) of information is copied to the location pointed to by <i>lpMidiOutCaps</i>.
 If <i>cbMidiOutCaps</i> is zero, nothing is copied, and the function returns MMSYSERR_NOERROR.

-#### - lpMidiOutCaps

-Pointer to a <a href="https://msdn.microsoft.com/395d5fc2-cf34-48f0-a0b0-185247309e2c">MIDIOUTCAPS</a> structure.
-This structure is filled with information about the capabilities of the device.

 ## -returns